molgenis/vip-annotate/src/main/resources/README_GFF3.txt

    during file generation.
 They are not intended to be used as stable feature identifiers, and they are likely to change between annotation versions.
-   Multiple rows with the same ID designate a single feature that is composed of multiple parts, most common for CDSes and multi-exon alignments but possible for other feature types as well.
+   Multiple rows with the same ID designate a single feature that is composed of multiple fragments, most common for CDSes and multi-exon alignments but possible for other feature types as well.
 Note other attributes such as gene symbols, GeneIDs, and transcript or protein accessions may occur on multiple features, whereas the ID is globally unique for an individual file.